American Civilizations Ranked

 6. Mormons

 I could have said “Utah,” but we all know it’s the Mormons.
 It’s a pro-natalist culture, has BYU as a subsidized education and marriage driver, and a high-trust culture with a decent tech sector.
-They’ve done very well for themselves despite living in the middle of the desert, and much of it seems down to culture, which may be exportable.
+They’ve done very well for themselves despite the state being mostly a desert, and much of it seems down to culture, which may be exportable.

 7. NYC